seanpursani/seanpursani/README.md

 </div>
 <div></div>

-- 💼 Working as a junior software engineer for Accenture.
+- 💼 Working as a software engineer for Accenture.
 - 📫 How to reach me: seanpursani@gmail.com

 ## :hammer_and_wrench: Languages and Tools :